 The end of the 10-bit conversion is flagged by control bit ADCON.4 (ADCI).
 The upper 8 bits of the result are held in special function register ADCH, and the two remaining bits are held in ADCON.7 (ADC.1) and ADCON.6 (ADC.0).
 The user may ignore the two least significant bits in ADCON and use the ADC as an 8-bit converter (8 upper bits in ADCH).
-In any event, the total actual conversion time is 50 machine cycles for the 8XC552 or 24 machine cycles for the 8XC562.
-ADCI will be set and the ADCS status flag will be reset 50 (or 24) cycles after the command flip-flop (ADCS) is set.
+In any event, the total actual conversion time is 50 machine cycles for the 8xC554.
+ADCI will be set and the ADCS status flag will be reset 50 cycles after the command flip-flop (ADCS) is set.

-Control bits ADCON.0, ADCON.1, and ADCON.2 are used to control an analog multiplexer which selects one of eight analog channels (see Figure 23).
+Control bits ADCON.0, ADCON.1, and ADCON.2 are used to control an analog multiplexer which selects one of seven analog channels (see Figure 23).
 An ADC conversion in progress is unaffected by an external or software ADC start.
 The result of a completed conversion remains unaffected provided ADCI = logic 1; a new ADC conversion already in progress is aborted when the idle or power-down mode is entered.
 The result of a completed conversion (ADCI = logic 1) remains unaffected when entering the idle mode.